This site will always be a work in progress - suggestions welcome

 The same can apply to figurals also.
 Potter's figurals, although containing Potter's Canadian whisky, were made in Oregon, USA

-With figural bottles the country of origin of the bottles is ignored.
+With figural bottles the country of origin of the actual bottles is ignored.
 Many (French) Garnier ceramic bottles were made in Italy but filled in France.
 Many US ceramics were made in Japan or Taiwan but filled in the US

 Where a brand has changed hands (sometimes several times) the current brand owner is listed as the bottler.
 Some former distillers/bottlers now have their different brands split between a number of current companies